 How to participate in a research study

-Use a clinical trial search tool to find a clinical trial in your area or online
+Use a clinical trial search tool

-Talk about the study with your doctor(s)
+Discuss the study with your doctor(s)

-Contact the researcher running the trial that sounds like the best match for you
+Contact the researchers running the trial

-Learn about signing an informed consent form
+Learn about informed consent